 Who Does the Container Lashing?

 Normally Stevedores are responsible for lashing and de-lashing jobs in port.
-However, due to less port stay and constraint of time, deck crew is also responsible for this operation.
+However, due to less port stay and constraint of time, the deck crew is also responsible for this operation.

 The container Lashing is regularly checked by the ship’s crew so as to avoid any type of accidents due to improper lashing.

 Important points to be noted for safe lashing and de-lashing operation

 - Wear all the required Personal protective equipment (PPE) such as a reflective vest, steel toe shoes, hard helmet, gloves etc.

 - Stretch and warm up your muscles prior to working as it is a strenuous physical job.

 - Try using a back support belt and always use your knee to lift.